zaneagley/guestbook_service/README.md

 docker run -d -p 1000:8080 --name guestbook --network guestbook-network -e PORT=8080 -e "SPRING_PROFILES_ACTIVE=local" --rm guestbook:dev
 ```

+Note- Can try running the below command that contains everything to do all in one go, this will error though if
+ some pieces are already set.

 ```
 docker build -t guestbook:dev . && docker pull postgres && docker network create --driver bridge guestbook-network && docker run --name guestbook-postgres --network guestbook-network -e POSTGRES_PASSWORD=open_admin -e POSTGRES_DB=postgres -e SPRING_PROFILES_ACTIVE=local -d postgres && docker run -d -p 1000:8080 --name guestbook --network guestbook-network -e PORT=8080 -e "SPRING_PROFILES_ACTIVE=local" --rm guestbook:dev

 ```
+---

 To verify all is connected, can utilize the following commands to login into the postgres container and check the tables are there.